Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Related Work

 LoRA~\cite{hu2021lora} fine-tunes low-rank decomposition matrices of a dense layer instead of fine-tuning dense layers directly.
 Weights are updated with $W'=W+AB$, where $A\in\mathbb{R}^{h\times h'}$, $B\in\mathbb{R}^{h'\times h}$, $h'\ll h$.
 NOAH~\cite{zhang2022neural} combines the structure of Adapter, VPT and LoRA and use evolutionary algorithm to search for best combination.

 Another line for visual adaptation is about memory-efficiency.
 LST~\cite{sung2022lst} proposes to fine-tune a side network which is disentangled from pretrained model, and save memory by freeing pretrained model from back-propagation.
 DTL~\cite{fu2024dtl} considers adding side information back to pretrained network to make a tradeoff between adaptation ability and memory consumption.
 LAST~\cite{tang2024lowrank} proposes a low-rank attention side network for effective visual adaptation.
+MIST stems from this line of work, but elaborates on minimizing the interaction between backbone and side networks, which previous side tuning methods (like LAST) were not capable of, but is the key to realizing the proposed `Separated Tuning'.